Here's why women should still get a pap smear after menopause

 What could be happening in my body that would result in an irregular Pap test?

 Dr. Jessie: There are a couple of possibilities as far as irregular Paps go, especially after menopause.
 In some cases, there is HPV that is causing actual abnormal cells in the cervix.
-In other cases, after menopause, thinning of the vaginal and cervical tissue or inflammation in the vagina or cervix related to thinning of those tissues can make the cells on the Pap appear to be abnormal.
+In other cases, after menopause, thinning of the vaginal and cervical tissue or changes in the vagina like inflammation or cervix related to thinning of those tissues can make the cells on the Pap appear to be abnormal.
 It will be impossible for your doctor to know which of these scenarios are the case without further testing.

 I was told my Pap test was irregular.
 What happens next?